Worksheet: Taxes

 Many tax forms require complex calculations and table references to calculate a key value, or may require supplemental information that is only relevant in some cases.
 Rather than incorporating the calculations into the main form, they are often offloaded on a separate worksheet.
 The worksheet may be incorporated into the filing package, or may only be a tool for the filer to figure out the value, but without requiring the worksheet to be filed.

 As an example, in the United States, income tax is withheld from the payments made by employers to employees.
 If taxes are significantly underwithheld, there is a penalty to the employee at the end of the year, and if they are overwitheld, the employee gets a refund for the overpayment of taxes.
 There is a basic formula for estimating the taxes that need to be paid, but various tax factors may cause it to be wrong, such as dependents, tax deductions, or income from other sources.

-The W-4 form allows the employee to pick an exemption level to reduce the tax factoring (to avoid overpayment), or specify an extra amount above the standard number (to avoid underpayment).
-The form comes with two worksheets, one to calculate exemptions, and another to calculate the effects of other income (second job, spouse's job).
-The bottom number in each worksheet is used to fill out two if the lines in the main W4 form.
-The main form is filed with the employer, and the worksheets are discarded or held by the employee.